-Before the advent of DeFi, holders of crypto assets had three options — trading them, keeping them in hardware wallets, or storing them on exchanges.
+Before the advent of decentralized finance (DeFi), holders of cryptoassets had three options — they could trade them, keep in hardware wallets, or store on exchanges.
 Aside from day trading and HODLing, there was no other way to profit.
 Then, DeFi liquidity mining revolutionized the game.
-Discover its definition and benefits in our guide.
+Discover its benefits for retail and institutional investors in the cryptocurrency market.

-The term liquidity was borrowed from conventional markets like the currency exchange.
+Decentralized finance borrowed the term liquidity from conventional markets like the currency exchange.
 It describes the ease of swapping one asset for another.
 Higher liquidity translates into faster swapping of tokens on an exchange in the crypto context.
-As platforms receive orders from buyers and sellers, the ready availability of assets speeds up the transactions.
+As platforms receive orders from buyers and sellers, the ready availability of crypto assets speeds up the transactions.

 Sourcing liquidity from users is part and parcel of the automated market maker (AMM) system.
 DEXes like Uniswap do not match buyers and sellers, unlike conventional exchanges.
 Instead, they ensure the liquidity of cryptocurrency through incentivized lending.
 Contributors get a share of the trading fees in return.

-On Uniswap, sources of coin liquidity provide two tokens of equal value.
+On Uniswap, liquidity miners provide two tokens of equal value for its trading pairs.
 A user intending to contribute 5 ETH worth $12,500 must add a crypto equivalent — 12,500 USDT.
 After gaining liquidity crypto, Uniswap will offer it to traders tapping into the ETH/USDT (or another) liquidity pool.
 The fees from swaps are distributed among contributors to crypto liquidity.

 This creates a mutually beneficial relationship between the parties.
-DEXes acquire liquidity, providers get rewards, and other users can trade in a decentralized environment without delays.
+Crypto investors take advantage of liquidity mining to reap rewards.
+DEXes acquire liquidity.
+Meanwhile, other users can trade in a decentralized environment without delays.

-IL is often misconstrued, although its purpose is relatively simple.
-This indicator measures the opportunity costs for LPs.
-When users add their assets to crypto market liquidity pools, they miss out on other benefits — mainly, profits from HODLing for speculative purposes.
+- When users add their assets to a crypto market liquidity pool, they miss out on other benefits — mainly, profits from HODLing for speculative purposes.

 This phenomenon is nearly unavoidable due to the high volatility of the market.
 The most challenging aspect of IL is not defining but calculating and predicting it.